 - 4. Guarantor(s): All fund based and non fund based facilities to be guaranteed (Joint & Several guarantee) by Mr./M/s. .
 The firm/Company shall not pay any guarantee commission to the guarantors. - 5.
 The release of credit facilities is also subject to vetting of security documents by the bank's approved advocate and bank's internal procedure of Credit Process Audit.
-The charges for vetting of the documents by the Bank's advocate are payable by firm/Company frequency stipulated by the Bank (monthly/quarterly) along with select operational data (MSOD) in bank's prescribed formats.
-Valuation of stocks to done cost/invoice/market price, whichever is lower.
-Non submission of stock/book debts and MSOD statements by 10th (or the date stipulated sanction) of the succeeding month will attract penal interest @1% p.a.
-If these statements are not submitted for a continuous period of 3 months, Bank may initiate further action as deemed necessary by the Bank
+The charges for vetting of the documents by the Bank's advocate are payable by firm/Company - 6.
+Stock/book debt statements are to be submitted at frequency stipulated by the Bank (monthly/quarterly) along with select operational data (MSOD) in bank's prescribed formats.
+Valuation of stocks to done cost/invoice/market price, whichever is lower. submission of stock/book debts and Non MSOD statements by 10th (or the date stipulated sanction) of the succeeding month will @1% p.a. attract penal interest If these statements are not submitted for 3 months, Bank may continuous period of initiate further action as deemed necessary by the Bank